RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 ```
 dirb http://192.168.56.4 /usr/share/wordlists/dirb/small.txt -r
 ```
-When dirb finihses, we can see that it found a "/admin" directory and a "/dev" directory, so let's check it out!
+When dirb finishes, we can see that it found an "/admin" directory and a "/dev" directory, so let's check it out!

 ![3](/images/bulldog/3.png)